Recently, I’ve been chatting to a fair few companies about the challenges they’re facing as hirers.

 It's OK to be exclusive with your tone of voice but it's not OK to be exclusionary.

-What I mean by that is if you are a casual company in the way you communicate and work, by all means, reflect that in job descriptions, social media posts, etc. You use emojis at work and :partyparrot: is your every 3rd comment?
+What I mean by that is if you are a casual company in how you communicate and work, by all means reflect that in job descriptions and social recruiting activities.
+You use emojis at work and :partyparrot: is your every 3rd comment?
 Go for it!

-However, if, for example, you are a UK-based company that wants to recruit globally, tone it down on the jokes that may rely on people's understanding of plays-on-words, puns in English, or understanding of British cultural tropes.
+However, if, for example, you are a UK-based company that wants to recruit globally, tone it down on the jokes that may rely on people's understanding of plays-on-words or puns in English OR understanding of British cultural tropes.

 But don't go overboard on talking to people like they are about to join Fight Club!
 "Only the brave dare apply?"
 This isn't a reality TV show!